gcallah/JohnGray/papers/callahan.md

 successive reincarnations.
 But Buddhism, for instance, regards human reincarnations as special in their openness to the possibility of enlightenment, since humans, possessing reason, have the ability to grasp the dharma (Ṅag-dbaṅ-bstan-ʼdzin-nor-bu 2020, p.
 XXX).
-Gray specifically cites Hinduis as a religion in which humans are not special, but hinduamerican.org says "Mankind, because it is believed to be the most spiritually evolved, thus carries a special responsibility..."
+Gray specifically cites Hinduism as a religion in which humans are not special, but hinduamerican.org says "Mankind, because it is believed to be the most spiritually evolved, thus carries a special responsibility..."
 (Hindu American Foundation).

 He then describes the idea that "salvation is open to all" as "one of Christianity's most dubious promises" (2007, p.
 4).
-We can grant that, if humans are just an outcome of random, material forces, that salvation is open to no one, since there is no such thing.
+We can grant that, *if* humans are just an outcome of random, material forces, that salvation is open to no one, since there is no such thing.
 But why then include the proviso "open to all"?
 In Gray's view, is salvation open to some but not to others?

 Gray then claims, "in the world shown us by Darwin, there is nothing that can be called progress" (2007, p.
 4).